mio10/tanks-game/README.md

 # Tanks game

 ## Description
-A simple Tanks game with ASCII graphics written when I was in university in 2017 as an exercise in object-oriented programming.
+A simple Tanks game with ASCII graphics written as an exercise in object-oriented programming when I was in university in 2017.

 ## Requirements
 A Microsoft .NET redistributable installation is probably required to run.